ST. PAUL ON CONVERSION

 Renewal of the Mind

-The term conversion emphasizes the radical change that has come about in believers by the association with the death and resurrection of Jesus in baptism after conversion.
+The term conversion emphasizes the radical change that has come about in believers by the association with the death and resurrection of Jesus in baptism.
 Paul stresses the importance of this point when he begins the instructional section of his Letter to the Romans in Chapter 12: